-One of the most important aspects of investing in bond funds and ETFs is understanding the differences in the risks and return characteristics of bonds with different maturities.
-Typically, the fund universe is divided into three segments based on the average maturities of the bonds in the funds’ portfolios:
+One of the most important aspects of investing in bond funds is understanding the differences in the types of funds and the risks and return characteristics of bonds with different maturities.
+There are four types of bond funds—bond mutual funds, closed-end bond funds, exchange-traded bond funds and bond unit investment trusts.

 - Long-term (more than 10 years)

-Also, short-term yields are more affected by the policy of the U.S. Federal Reserve, whereas the performance of longer-term bonds is largely determined by market forces.
-Since investor sentiment changes much more rapidly than Fed policy, this too leads to more intense price fluctuations for long-term bonds.
+Also, short-term yields are more affected by the policy of the U.S. Federal Reserve, whereas market forces primarily determine the performance of longer-term bonds.
+Since investor sentiment changes much more rapidly than Fed policy, this leads to more intense price fluctuations for long-term bonds.

-The table below shows an example of how the rate movements affect returns.
-Based on data from January 24, 2014, a one-percentage-point increase in prevailing rates would have had the following impact on Treasury prices:
+The list below shows an example of how the rate movements affect different maturity rate returns.
+In March 2017, a rate increase of .25% caused yields on 30-year Treasury notes to fall from 3.14% to 3.02%.
+A one-day, one-percentage-point increase in prevailing rates could have the following impact on Treasury prices: